gicentre/elm-vegalite/docs/changeNotes.md

 - `equalEarth` map projection type.
 - `key` channel for binding with Vega View API.
 - `asFitX` and `asFitY` for autosizing in one dimension only.
+- Support empty strings for `maFill` and `maStroke` to indicate absence of fill or stroke.

 ## Deprecations